NickAcPT/Patchify/README.md

 }
 ```

-When using the `projectWorkspace` workspace definition, the Patchify Gradle plugin willautomatically find the best paths
+When using the `projectWorkspace` workspace definition, the Patchify Gradle plugin will automatically find the best paths
 to use.

 If you want Patchify to handle decompilation and patching for you, use the `decompileJar` initializer.
 This is the step